paulLeClair/P-Engine/README.md

 The design is not fully finished and tested, but the engine will need multithreading for some tasks, so I will be able to test it and make fixes and upgrades soon.
 When it's done, I'd like to have a simple, clean interface that allows for a persistent threadpool with a few useful mechanisms for submitting work!

 Currently an extremely basic version exists, but it will be expanded as a future update.
+The current version makes use of a very naive implementation based around job queues that each thread queries, and the user is meant to submit work to the worker threads by filling a queue and submitting it to the thread pool.
+In the future, most likely when I get to the point that performance is actually an issue, I'll change it so that the threads aren't all fighting over a lock, and the thread pool interface will provide a simpler interface based around futures / async.

 ### Engine Modes